BMW i3: Launch

+The production i3 was announced in July 2013 as a 2014 model year vehicle.
+Automotive press were invited to test drive the production cars in Amsterdam.

 The original battery capacity was 60 Ah or 22 kWh (gross), with a net capacity of 19 kWh.
-The unladen weight was 1195 kg, 1315 kg with the range extender.
+The unladen DIN weight was 1195 kg, 1315 kg with the range extender.

-In the United States, the i3 was available with a choice of one of three trim packages dictating the wheels and interior: Mega World (base, cloth seats and 19" Style 427 wheels), Giga World (+US$1,700, adds leather interior accents, sunroof, and 19" Giga-specific Style 429 wheels), and Tera World (+US$2,700, adds full leather interior and 19" Tera-specific Style 428 wheels).
+In the United States, the i3 was available with one of three trim packages dictating the wheels and interior: Mega World (base, cloth seats and 19" Style 427 wheels), Giga World (+US$1,700, adds leather interior accents and 19" Giga-specific Style 429 wheels), and Tera World (+US$2,700, adds full leather interior and 19" Tera-specific Style 428 wheels).
 20" Style 430 double-spoke wheels were optional for Giga and Tera trims.
-In addition, there were two option packages available: Parking Assistant (+US$1,000, adds backup camera and parking assistance) and Technology – Driving Assistant (+US$2,500, adds wide-screen navigation, deceleration assistance, and adaptive cruise control).
-Wheel and tyre sizes vary from front to rear and by trim, as well.
+In addition, two option packages were available: Parking Assistant (+US$1,000, added backup camera and parking assistance) and Technology – Driving Assistant (+US$2,500, added wide-screen navigation, deceleration assistance, and adaptive cruise control).
+Wheel and tyre sizes varied by trim.
 The equivalent trim lines in the UK were named Standard/Atelier, Loft (+£1,000; both corresponding to Mega); Lodge (+£1,500, corresponding to Giga); and Suite (+£2,000, corresponding to Tera).
 Wheel options were not locked to trims in the UK, with 19" Style 427 wheels standard and the rest optionally available in combination with any interior trim.